-H.17 New developments should be designed to ensure that a satisfactory level of sunlight and daylight is provided for the occupants of both existing and proposed dwellings.
+H.19 New developments should be designed to ensure that a satisfactory level of sunlight and daylight is provided for the occupants of both existing and proposed dwellings.

-H.18 Where there is doubt that adequate sunlight and daylight will be achieved, indicators will be used to assess the amount of light reaching a new or existing window:
+H.20 Where there is doubt that adequate sunlight and daylight will be achieved, indicators will be used to assess the amount of light reaching a new or existing window:

-H.19 The Building Research Establishment (BRE) guidelines "Site Layout Planning for Daylight and Sunlight: A Guide to Good Practice" second edition, will be used.
+The Building Research Establishment (BRE) guidelines "Site Layout Planning for H.21 Daylight and Sunlight: A Guide to Good Practice" third edition, will be used.
 It provides guidance on avoiding unacceptable impacts and sets out non-mandatory targets for levels of daylight and sunlight within existing and proposed developments.
-In particular, account will be taken of the size and position of windows to neighbouring buildings.
+The guidance contained in the revised advice has been updated to reflect the changes in the British Standard Daylight in buildings, BS EN 17037.
+Account will be taken of the size and position of windows to neighbouring buildings.
 However, indicators will not be applied to all schemes; only to those where there is doubt that adequate lighting may be achieved.
+For surrounding neighbouring properties, the guidelines remain largely the same, with Vertical Sky Component (VSC) and Daylight Distribution (DD) remaining the tests used for daylight amenity.
+Also, Annual Probable Sunlight House (APSH) remains the test used for sunlight amenity.
+The main change is the way in which daylight and sunlight is measured for proposed habitable rooms.
+For daylight, the Average Daylight Factor (ADF) test and Daylight Distribution (DD) test have been replaced.
+The new tests are Daylight Factor (DF) and Spatial Daylight Autonomy (SDA Illuminance).

-This can be established by undertaking a simple 25 degree 'rule of thumb' test using the BRE guidelines as identified in the diagram on the next page:
+For existing buildings, a simple 25 degree test using the BRE guidelines, as identified in the diagram below :

-• From a point 2 metres above ground level at the horizontal centre of the protected window draw a line perpendicular to the window and at an angle of 25 degrees to the horizontal (see the drawing above).
+From a point 2 metres above ground level at the horizontal centre of the protected window draw a line perpendicular to the window and at an angle of 25 degrees to the horizontal (see the drawing above).
 If the proposed development cuts this line then it is likely to interfere with the diffuse skylight enjoyed by the existing building.
-This being the case the proposal is likely to cause problems of loss of light and it will be necessary to undertake a detailed sunlight and daylight assessment.
+This being the case the proposal is